posixroot/LispInterpreter/README.txt

 	f.
 LexTokenID.java - This class defines the enum for the terminal symbols.
 	g.
 TreePrinter.java - This class defines the functions that are used to print the parse tree in either Dot or List notation.
 	h.
 ListEvaluator.java - This class defines the eval function.
 Also, it contains implementations of all other lisp functions, including apply function.
+	i.
+TypeChecker.java - This class defines the static type-checking functionality of this language.
+	j.
+MyType.java - This class defines the enum for the static type-checking types.

 2. Useful Funtion References:
 	getNextToken() - Implemented in LexAnalyzer.java